GoogleCloudPlatform/endpoints-framework-maven-plugin/README.md

 #### Usage
 Make sure your web.xml is [configured to expose your endpoints](https://cloud.google.com/endpoints/docs/frameworks/java/required_files) correctly.

-No configuration paramters are required to run with default values
+No configuration parameters are required to run with default values
 ```
 $> mvn endpoints-framework:clientLibs
 $> mvn endpoints-framework:discoveryDocs